stack-of-tasks/ros2_control_bolt/doc/Forward_Position_Bolt.md

 ## Launch file test_forward_position_controller
 When you have configured all the positions, you should run the new controller. :

-- Open a new terminal, source ros and do a colcon build if you have changed anything.
+- Open a new terminal, go to your `Bolt_ws/`, source ROS and do a colcon build if you have changed anything.

 - Run in this terminal the `bolt_system_position_only` file (if you don't know how, follow the previous tutorial) :